-The key management personnel of Rural Cambs Citizens Advice Bureau Ltd are the Trustees, Chief Officer and Chief Financial Officer for both financial years.
-The aggregate employment benefits, including employer's national insurance and pension contributions of the key management personnel of the charity were £77,672 (2020: £76,923).
+The key management personnel of Rural Cambs Citizens Advice Bureau Ltd are the Trustees, Chief Officer, Deputy Chief Officer and Chief Financial Officer.
+The new post of Deputy Chief Officer was introduced from 1st April 2021.
+The aggregate employment benefits, including employer's national insurance and pension contributions of the key management personnel of the charity were £112,704 (2021: £77,672).